 - The facial muscles may also be involved in the seizure activity, causing your dog's eyelids to twitch or the mouth to open and close violently.

 - Your dog may temporarily lose control of his bodily functions and urinate, defecate or drool excessively.

-It is possible that your dog may recognize that he is going to have a seizure before the seizure actually occurs.
+It is possible that your dog may recognize that something is not quite right before the seizure actually occurs.
 This is called the prodromal period.
 Your dog may act restless or nervous.

 After the seizure, your dog may seem listless or depressed.
 He may even seem a bit sedate.
 This is called the post-ictal period and the length of recovery can be quite variable.

 There are several types of seizures that occur in dogs.